averagenomad/Migration-Netlogo-Simulation/README.md

 ---

 ## **Notes**
+- This was a **school project** for SPE 316 and is provided for academic reference only.
-- The project is marked as **complete** and provided for academic reference.
+- The repository is marked as **complete** and will not be updated further.
 - If you are not familiar with NetLogo, refer to the [NetLogo User Manual](https://ccl.northwestern.edu/netlogo/docs/) for guidance.

----

-## **Citation**
-If referencing this work, please cite:

-> **J. Klein, Z. Klycheva, & A. Ortiz Salazar (2019).
-Of Kinship and Wealth: An Agent-Based Model of Rural and Urban Migration.
-Claremont Graduate University.**

 ---